-Educational Partner(s) Process for Engagement and feedback/input from educational partners was gathered to enhance engagement.
-12/5/24 The meeting focused on discussing FAFSA workshops, sharing college and career information, and making connections to Goal #2.1.
-1/30/25 The meeting focused on sharing data related to LCAP Metrics, specifically Goal #1.4 (Graduation) and Goal #2.1 (College and Career Readiness).
-Emphasis was placed on the importance of gathering, valuing, and appreciating feedback/input from educational partners.
-3/27/25 The meeting included student recognition and gathered feedback/input from educational partners.
-A consultation opportunity was provided, along with feedback on the new LCAP.
-Parents expressed appreciation for the sharing of school goals and their impact on student learning.
-SELPA/Special Education Local Plan Area School Board 12-12-24 The meeting included a report on the Annual Title I Evaluation, highlighting the metrics that were met.
+Educational Partner(s) Process for Engagement The SELPA Program Specialists were provided a copy of the LCAP for consultation on the alignment of LCAP activities with the annual assurances support plan.
+School Board 12-12-24 The meeting included a report on the Annual Title I Evaluation, highlighting the metrics that were met.
 The finance report confirmed that allocations are being spent in alignment with the LCAP and are positively impacting student learning.
 Additionally, updates were provided on grant funding allocations and the associated spending plan.
 2-27-25 The meeting included the presentation of the LCAP Mid-Year Report, covering goals, metrics, student outcomes, and expenditures to date.
 Feedback and input were gathered regarding the progress toward desired outcomes.
 The meeting also included a review of the Dashboard Data, highlighting its impact on student learning and how it aligns with school metrics.
 The school budget allocations were discussed, confirming that spending is in line with the plan.
 A finance report was presented, along with an update on grant funding and expenses to date.

-Educational Partner(s) Process for Engagement 4-24-25 The meeting included a presentation of the LCAP Data Report, covering goals, metrics, and the Annual LCAP Survey results, along with feedback from educational partners.
+4-24-25 The meeting included a presentation of the LCAP Data Report, covering goals, metrics, and the Annual LCAP Survey results, along with feedback from educational partners.
 All metrics indicate a positive impact on student learning.
 Input was gathered on LCAP goals for the upcoming year, as well as the progress toward desired outcomes.
 A consultation opportunity was provided, and feedback was collected on the next year's LCAP.
+Public Comment 5-12-25 through 5-23-25, the public comment period provided parents and members of the public a draft of the 2025-2026 LCAP, and they had the opportunity to submit comments regarding specific actions and expenditures proposed in the 2025-2026 LCAP.
+Public Hearing 5-29-25 The meeting provided the public a period of time to come forward with any comments they might have about the LCAP, prior to its adoption by the charter school board.